 Something broke this time, deep inside.
 I’m not the same.

-Why is it okay when a person dies of diabetes or cancer, but not mental illness?
-We all get or have something.
+Why is it okay when a person dies of diabetes, heart disease, or cancer, but not mental illness?
+We all have something.
 With my disease, I might decide someday when I’m done, and it’s still just an illness.
 We all die.

 It took time but I was able, at last, to put my spin on that devastating perversion of my beloved 222.
 Now, I see it a wake up call to appreciate my vulnerability, and understand that I must always take care.
 It’s not enough to coast along in moderate health, or delude myself that I’m fine because “I’m not a tortured kid anymore.”